Maddie and Wynn

 - A Continental Shift -

-Dedicated to those finding out
+Dedicated to those discovering

-change and uncertainty — is the way.
+change and uncertainty—is the way.

 With heartfelt appreciation to my readers and supporters who contributed